 Neighbouring countries: Lithuania is bordered by Latvia to the north, Belarus to the east and south, Poland to the south and the Russian exclave Kaliningrad Oblast to the southwest.

-Political system: Parliamentary and constitutional democracy
+Political system: Parliamentary democracy

 Major religions: Roman Catholicism